-Save Energy With Winter Walks & Outdoor Activities!Back To News
+Save Energy With Winter Walks & Outdoor Activities!Back to stories

 Winter is here, and with that come the snow days.
 While you may want to conserve energy and hibernate like a bear, it’s actually a great time to unplug our screens and use our own body’s energy to play outside instead.
 You can turn down the heat when you’re out adventuring to waste less energy, too!